This easy ramp butter recipe is a delicious and flavorful compound butter. It's garlicky and gorgeous!

 How to Use Ramp Butter

 You can use compound butter in many different ways.
+A little bit of the butter goes a long way.
 Obviously, it's delicious to spread on a slice of toast, but here are other ways to use it!

 - Add it to pasta